 describe

-This selector locates sibling tags adjacent to the specified element.
-The above example will qualify the p tag, but it must be a sibling of the h1 tag and must directly follow the h1 tag. for example:
+This selector locates the sibling tags that are close to the specified element.
+The above example will limit the p tag, but it must be the brother of the h1 tag and must follow directly behind the h1 tag. for example:

-In the above code, the CSS style will only be effective for the first p.
-Because it is the brother of h1 and follows h1.
+In the above code, the CSS style will only work for the first p.
+Because it is h1's brother and follows h1 immediately.
 The second p is also a brother of h1, but it does not follow h1 immediately.

 Bugs

-In IE7, adjacent sibling selectors will have no effect if there is an HTML comment between siblings.
+In IE7, if there is an HTML comment between the siblings, the adjacent sibling selector will be invalid.

 Example